This easy grilled salmon recipe is ready in 15 minutes. Simply brush the fish with olive oil, sprinkle it with spices, and grill.

 Expert Tip

-When using skin-on fillets (as you should!), nothing gets the skin crispier than grilling.
-And crispy salmon skin is lovely - as you probably know, many Japanese restaurants serve salmon skin sushi rolls, considered a delicacy.
+Crispy salmon skin is delicious.
+As you probably know, many Japanese restaurants serve salmon skin sushi rolls, considered a delicacy.

 In addition to making the skin crispy, grilling keeps the fish exceptionally juicy, as long as you don't overcook it.